 Resolutions to build success

 What better time to set new goals than when the calendar changes?
-Practice these 12 tactics to make 2017 your best year yet:
+Practice these 12 tactics to make this year your best year yet:

 BY GERRY MORRIS